DevHawksUTM/Raylib-linux-template-2/README.md

 For your source files, make sure to add the "src/" path.
 Add these to `SRC_FILES`

 Then, add the names of the files again.
-Without the "src/" path & with the ".o" extension Add these to `OBJ_FILES`
+Without the "src/" path & with the ".o" extension.
+Add these to `OBJ_FILES`